Skip to Content

-Snow Queen Pothos care is pretty simple.
-They grow well in any high quality, fast draining soil.
-Very wet conditions can cause root rot, so you want to make sure the soil drains well.
-For my Snow Queen Pothos care, I make sure to use a soil with a pH of 6.1 to 6.5 with two parts soil and one-part perlite.
+High-quality, fast-draining soil is the way to go with Snow Queen Pothos.
+Very wet conditions can cause root rot, so you want to ensure the soil drains well.
+For my Snow Queen Pothos care, I use soil with a pH of 6.1 to 6.5 with two parts soil and one part perlite.
 I have had excellent results with this mixture.
-In fact, I use it for most of my indoor plants.
+I use it for most of my indoor plants.

 Light

 These plants do well with partial shade or indirect sunlight.
-My Snow Queen Pothos care is to keep it in a partial light area with no direct sunlight.
-Mine gets around 4 hours of indirect, natural sunlight a day and it thrives.
+Keep it in a partial light area with no direct sunlight.
+Mine gets around 4 hours of indirect, natural sunlight daily, and it will thrive.
 They can do well with slightly less or slightly more indirect light as well.
 If Pothos are left in an area that is very low light, this can cause leaf variegation and color to fade.

 Watering

-The best Snow Queen Pothos care is to keep them on the dry side.
-They prefer the soil to be almost dry in between watering.
-I wait until it is dry to the second knuckle when I insert my finger in the soil before I water.
+Let the soil dry out between waterings.
+I personally wait until the soil is dry to the second knuckle when I insert my finger in the soil.
 In the winter months, I let it dry out even further between watering.
 The leaves will get soft and droop slightly when it is time to water.
 I always plant all my plants in a pot with drain holes to prevent overwatering.

 Temperature

-Like all of the Pothos family, Snow Queen Pothos prefer daily indoor temperatures of 85 degrees with a low of 65 degrees in the night.
+Snow Queen Pothos prefers daily indoor temperatures of 85 degrees with a low of 65 degrees in the night.
 They can tolerate higher temperatures as long as they have protection from the harsh sun rays.

 Humidity

-Since all Pothos plants are tropical and subtropical forest plants, they thrive in mid humid conditions.
-Part of the Snow Queen Pothos care that I recommend is mist the plant’s leaves once every week to ten days.
+Snow Queen Pothos thrives in mid-humid conditions.
+Part of the Snow Queen Pothos care that I recommend is to mist the plant’s leaves once every week to ten days.

 An optimal humidity level for any breed of Pathos plant is 50% to a maximum of 75% humidity.